Updated: May 21

 All throughout the campaign Bo has let his players down, asking certain guys to play positions which will never play to their strengths in a million years, failing to change when a myriad of defensive layers are ripped back, ignoring the complete and utter depth of talent on his bench....and what do we have to show for his contract?

-From surrendering 623 passing yards to Miss State...who's only win remains against LSU, getting Vin Diesel'd by Missouri's Connor Bazelak for 45 points and 500 yards the biggest ever Mizzou win over LSU, followed by giving up the most points ever in the LSU-Auburn series (48) while letting Bo Nix rumble for 81 rushing yards and toss for 300 before finally, being sent to our own funeral when we were consumed by #1 Alabama for 470 first half yards (219 by DeVonta Smith alone) and 45 points...a final score of 55-17 was the most points sieged upon an LSU side by Alabama.
+From surrendering 623 passing yards to Miss State...who's only win remains against LSU, getting Vin Diesel'd by Missouri's Connor Bazelak for 45 points and 500 yards (the biggest ever Mizzou win over LSU), followed by giving up the most points ever in the LSU-Auburn series (48) while letting Bo Nix rumble for 81 rushing yards and toss for 300, before finally being sent to our own funeral when we were consumed by #1 Alabama for 470 first half yards (219 by DeVonta Smith alone) and 45 points...a final score of 55-17 was the most points sieged upon an LSU side by Alabama....outscoring last season's 41 points from Tua before the end of 30 minutes....

 The tackling has been slapstick, as if we're watching a Marx Brothers film...and yet LSU fans believed an injured Grant Delpit and Rashard Lawrence weren't effective enough against Ole Miss last year, at least they allowed their 600+ yards while still making some stops instead of pulling off the worst defensive stats in college football history.